eclipse-ankaios/ank-sdk-python/README.md

 # Run the workload
 ret = ankaios.apply_workload(workload)

-# Check if the workload is scheduled and get the WorkloadInstanceName
+# Get the WorkloadInstanceName to check later if the workload is running
 if ret is not None:
   workload_instance_name = ret["added_workloads"][0]